shumbul/Pizza-delivery-app/README.md

 # Pizza-delivery-app
-A pizza delivery app built with Django
+A pizza delivery app built with Django that allows basic functionalities such as user and admin authentication, view available options, add to cart, place your order, etc...

 ## The application allows the following features: